 Inflation infuses itself into every part of your life.
-It impacts the cost of living, mortgage rates, wages and salaries, the ability to go on vacation, and more.
+It impacts the cost of living, mortgage rates, wages and salaries, and even your ability to go on vacation.
 It isn’t always a bad thing, and it could aid in a blossoming economy under the right conditions.

-But if inflation isn’t controlled or at a reasonable level, the unemployment rate rises, and you’re left without much money after you pay your expenses.
+If inflation isn’t controlled or at a reasonable level, the unemployment rate rises, and you’re left without much money after you pay your expenses.
 Paying attention to the inflation causes and effects will help you understand how to protect yourself from inflation.

 Inflation can control both your income and the price of goods, but the two aren’t directly related.
 They rise and fall at different intervals.
 At its most basic level, if your wages stay the same but prices increase, then you can’t afford to buy as many things.